Evaluating Generative Patent Language Models: Related Work

 \section{Related Work}

 This research is inspired by works such as GPT-J-6B~\cite{gpt-j-github} and GPT-3~\cite{GPT-3-NEURIPS2020}.
+GPT-3 (Generative Pre-trained Transformer 3) is an autoregressive language model that uses deep learning to produce human-like text.
+GPT-J-6B is a transformer model using Mesh Transformer JAX, while "6B" (6 billions) represents the number of trainable parameters.
 The patent language models in this manuscript are called PatentGPT-J models because their configurations are based on GPT-J-6B's.
-In addition to building larger models, this manuscript also extends the author's previous research on patent text generation.
-Previous research includes: generating patent claims by fine-tuning GPT-2~\cite{jiehsheng03}, controlling patent text generation by structural metadata~\cite{jiehsheng05}, and prior art search for generated patent text~\cite{jiehsheng09}, etc. In recent years, natural language generation (NLG) has demonstrated significant progress in many domains.
-However, because of the entry barrier to legal knowledge, very few researchers devote themselves to the generation of patent language.
+In addition to building larger models, this manuscript also extends previous research on patent text generation.
+Previous research includes: generating patent claims by fine-tuning GPT-2~\cite{jiehsheng03}, controlling patent text generation by structural metadata~\cite{jiehsheng05}, and prior art search for generated patent text~\cite{jiehsheng09}.
+GPT-2 (Generative Pre-trained Transformer 2) is open-sourced and created by OpenAI in February 2019.
+In recent years, natural language generation (NLG) has demonstrated significant progress in many domains.
+However, due to the entry barrier to legal knowledge, very few researchers devote themselves to the generation of patent language.
 This manuscript continues the research on the patent domain and aims to scale up the generative models.
 Unlike GPT-3, the source code and the GPT-J-6B model configuration~\cite{gpt-j-github} are available.
 Furthermore, in GPT-J-6B~\cite{gpt-j-github}, the training data include a portion of the patent text, and the size of the model is significantly larger than the largest GPT-2 model.
 Therefore, GPT-J-6B is a suitable choice for this manuscript to follow.
 At the time of implementation in this research, GPT-J-6B is also the largest model open-sourced.

 According to The Pile~\cite{pile}, the training data for GPT-J-6B~\cite{gpt-j-github} is an 825 GiB English text corpus targeted at training large-scale language models.
 The Pile is constructed from 22 diverse and high-quality datasets.
 Among them, the ``USPTO Backgrounds'' is a dataset of the background sections extracted from patents granted by the United States Patent and Trademark Office (USPTO).
 The raw data are available in the bulk archive of the USPTO website~\cite{uspto_bulkdata}.
 In~\cite{pile}, the authors explain that a typical patent background lays out the general context of the invention and gives an overview of the technical field.
 They included USPTO Backgrounds because it contains a large volume of technical writing aimed at a non-technical audience.
 The raw size of the dataset is 22.90 GiB.
 Furthermore, according to~\cite{gpt-j-github} and~\cite{gpt-j-6b-blog}, the GPT-J-6B model was trained on 400B tokens from The Pile dataset and the training took roughly 5 weeks with TPU v3-256.